ucsc/site-giving/source/ways-to-give/chancellors-associates/index.md

 Being a Chancellor’s Associate means engaging in meaningful ways across campus in the areas  donors are most passionate about.
 Our students, faculty, research, programs, facilities, and community as a whole benefit greatly from this special and loyal group of supporters. **As a member of this giving community, donor courtesies include:**

 - Special communications from our chancellor and campus leaders
 - Invitations to unique donor events:
     - Invitation to attend the UC Santa Cruz’s “Culinary Challenge” celebrating the UCSC Dining Team, up to two guests
     - Invitation to attend the Dickens Universe Friday night auction and Victorian dance
     - Reserved balcony seating (elevator access) at the West Field House for the Men’s and Women’s Basketball and Volleyball games, upon request
 - Special tour:
    	- Basking Engineering Slugworks Makerspace
    	- Cowell Lime Works Historic District
     - Farm & Garden
     - Ken Norris Center for Natural History
     - “Behind-the-Scenes Research Tour” of the Seymour Marine Discovery Center, for up to four guests once per year (up to $48 value)

 *Please [email annual giving](mailto:annualgiving@ucsc.edu) for more information and to schedule – we look forward to seeing you!
+{% include chancellor-feedback.html %}